broadinstitute/warp/beta-pipelines/broad/somatic/single_sample/wgs/gdc_genome/README.md

 | ref_pac | BWA reference file used for alignment | File |
 | ref_sa | BWA reference file used for alignment | File |

+### GDC Reference Genome
+The GDC uses the human reference genome GRCh38.d1.vd1 for all data processing.
+Unlike the GRCh38 reference used for the majority WARP pipelines, the GDC reference includes decoy viral sequences for ten types of human viral genomes.
+You can learn more about the reference from the [GDC documentation](https://docs.gdc.cancer.gov/Data/Bioinformatics_Pipelines/DNA_Seq_Variant_Calling_Pipeline/#reference-genome).

+The reference files required for the GDC workflow are hosted in a [GDC public Google Bucket](https://console.cloud.google.com/storage/browser/gcp-public-data--broad-references/hg38/v0/gdc).

 ## Workflow Tasks and Tools